Dr. Alice C. Linsley

 This photograph of Mindanao Sultan Jamal ul-Kiram (seated at center) with his chiefs shows them holding knob sticks as a sign of their rank.
 The photo also shows a US Army officer and some visiting Muslims.
 (Photo taken c.
 1899-1901; credit Jose Bulang.)

 The feather (letter Y) stands for one who judges, measures, or weights.
-The next symbol represents horns.
-The third symbol is the sedge plant which represents a king's staff, and finally the falcon, the totem of Horus, the patron of kings.
+The next symbol represents horns, or sacrifice.
+The third symbol is the sedge plant which represents a king's staff, and finally the chick, the symbol of new life.

 No comments: